vijay8i/this-and-that/01-build-systems/notes/02-gn-and-ninja.md

 $ ninja -C out/simple
 ```

-Now that the basic objective has been met, I felt a bit more adventurous.
+With the basic objective met, I was feeling adventurous.
+So I ventured
-My first venturing on my own into the *gn* world was to figure out how
-keep my *BUILD.gn* files `DRY`.
-Here is what I mean; the first iteration
+to figure out how to keep my *BUILD.gn* files `DRY`.
+Here is what I mean;
-of my `app`'s *BUILD.gn* looked as below:
+the first iteration of my `app`'s *BUILD.gn* looked as below:

 ```lua
 cflags = []